-  Take your equipment seriously, producing high-quality content is vital.
+Take your equipment seriously because producing high-quality content is vital.
 Make sure you have the optimal sound, visual quality, and lighting when making your videos.

 Let your followers know who you are, what your channel is about, why you are streaming, etc. Your Twitch bio is basically a hook to lure in new followers!

-Add links to your social media.
-Interact with people on Twitter, Facebook, YouTube and other sites.
+Add links to your social media, and interact with people on Twitter, Facebook, YouTube, and other sites.

 4. Stream Regularly

-Setting goals and a schedule will make it easier for you to follow.
-Being charismatic and approachable can go a long way.
+Setting goals and a schedule will make it easier for you to stay on track.
+Also, keep in mind that being charismatic and approachable can go a long way.

 5. Offer Incentives